-The mission and educational aims of the Environmental Studies programme at DEREE- ACG have been the outcome of area meetings (with minutes taken and approved), with active participation, feedback, and discussion by all members of the teaching staff.
-Both mission and educational aims were articulated in 2010, when the program was first proposed and introduced.
+The mission and educational aims of the Environmental Studies programme at DEREE-ACG have been the outcome of area meetings (with minutes taken and approved), with active participation, feedback, and discussion by all members of the teaching staff.
+Both mission and educational aims were articulated in 2010, when the program was first proposed and introduced, revised in 2016 and in 2022.